maximkir/macboot/README.md

 ## Manual Steps

-### Download Provate & Public Keys from a LastPass
+### Download Private & Public Keys from a LastPass

 I have a set of public and private keys pairs that I use for different purposes.
-To avoid their re-creation or copying, I store them in a vault (LastPass) and fetch them once needed by the following commands:
+To avoid their re-creation or copying, I store them in a vault ([LastPass](https://www.lastpass.com/)) and fetch them once needed by the following commands:

 Login: